 Sara Ruddick’s Maternal Thinking (1995) was foundational - essentially, the theory of motherhood as a practice.
-I've also drawn inspiration from Martin Heidegger’s essay, “Building, Dwelling, Thinking” (translated into English in 1971) and Gaston Bachelard’s The Poetics of Space (1958).
-Additionally, I find Gianfranco Baruchello's and Henry Martin's How to Imagine: a narrative on art and agriculture (1983) - namely, its emphasis on art in the everyday world - to be illuminative: "We always had the idea of using all the objective things around us, the objects we have, things in general, the spaces at our disposal, the outdoors around us, we always had the idea of using this all for, well, it's hard to say, some sort of theater, a life.
+Among other texts, I've drawn particular inspiration from Gianfranco Baruchello's and Henry Martin's How to Imagine: a narrative on art and agriculture (1983) - namely, its emphasis on art in the everyday world - to be illuminative: "We always had the idea of using all the objective things around us, the objects we have, things in general, the spaces at our disposal, the outdoors around us, we always had the idea of using this all for, well, it's hard to say, some sort of theater, a life.
 Poetry" (29).

 ///This gallery is a work-in-progress///